JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 ```

 It is forbidden for inline classes to participate in a class hierarchy.
 This means that inline classes cannot extend
-other classes and must be `final`.
+other classes and are always `final`.

 ## Representation